 In the media

-Short bio: Birgit Liodden (36) has for years been among the most profiled young shipping female executives globally, and fronted the first public #MeToo discussions in shipping.
+Short bio: Birgit Liodden (36) has for years been among the most profiled young female shipping executives globally, and fronted the first public global #MeToo discussions in shipping.
 For the past 10 years she has advocated the next generation, diversity, sustainability and the need for change across the global maritime industry.
 Liodden is Director of Sustainability, Ocean Industries & Communication in Oslo Business Region, and initiator of their project to realize Oslo’s potential as the world’s capital for ocean entrepreneurs.
-She also heads the business program for Oslo as European Green Capital.
+She also heads the business program for Oslo as European Green Capital 2019.

 Liodden holds board roles in The Norwegian Society for Sea Rescue, RS Sea Rescue Academy, Bellona Foundation, WISTA Norway and is Chair of the Norwegian Organization for Electric Boats.
 She is on the Executive Committee of Polytechnic Association, and advisory council to REV Ocean and Southern Africa Norway Association.
 She is the first female Director of Nor-Shipping, Founder & first Secretary General of YoungShip International.
 Her maritime background includes 5 years at Wilh.
 Wilhelmsen corporate head office, working as global project manager on HR&IT projects, and 4,5 years as entrepreneur, working with a.o.
 YoungShip, Nor-Shipping, OECD, Wilhelmsen Maritime Services and Sea Trucks Nigeria.
 She developed the first young entrepreneur award in global shipping and co-established the first female mentorship program.
-She has figured on a number of leadership rankings, was awarded Shipping Name of The Year in Norway (2012), several consecutive years at Kapital business magazine´s Most Powerful Women , Top10 Bridgebuilder on E24 100 leader talents and was a finalist for World Economic Forum’s Young Global Leaders 2018.
+She has figured on a number of leadership rankings, was awarded Shipping Name of The Year in Norway (2012), several consecutive years at Kapital business magazine´s Most Powerful Women, Top10 Bridgebuilder on E24 100 leader talents and was a finalist for World Economic Forum’s Young Global Leaders 2018.

 “Who would hire John Fredriksen today?”
 I challenge the industry to invest in young outsiders with practical and entrepreneurial skills and think outside the box when hiring people, in my first column for the new Norwegian web paper http://www.maritime.no, launched by media house Schibsted.
 October 2014